asmaklad/TeleView/README.md

 #define CAMERA_MODEL_TTGO_T1_CAMERA      // Board definition "TTGO T1"
 ```

-The "camera_pins.h" has the speces of each board pins and also things like supported features such as OLED , Flash ..etc
+The "camera_pins.h" has the speces of each board pins and also supported features such as OLED , Flash ..etc
-This code has been tested on CAMERA_MODEL_AI_THINKER and CAMERA_MODEL_TTGO_T1_CAMERA modules.
+This code has been tested on CAMERA_MODEL_AI_THINKER and CAMERA_MODEL_TTGO_T1_CAMERA modules. please update the camera_pins.h for other boards and more features.

 For the CAMERA_MODEL_TTGO_T1_CAMERA borad, please chose the "TTGO T1" and and set Tools-> Partiton Scheme --> Huge App (3MB No OTA/1MB SPIFF)